Boolean-Operator/ruby-tutorial/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.6.0p0

-* System dependencies
+* System dependencies - see gemfie

 * Configuration

 * Database creation

 * Database initialization